yusefnapora/pixelbook-linux/README.md

 - A Linux machine, or a Windows PC that can run Linux from a USB drive.
   - This is required for disabling write protect.
 Note that the process requires that the second machine run Linux and will not work from macOS or Windows.
+- A willingness to accept that this is a potentially destructive process that may render your expensive Pixelbook inoperable or otherwise busted.
+See the [scary disclaimer](#disclaimer) below.

+### Disclaimer

+The process described in this document could cause irreversible damage to your expensive laptop, and you should prepare yourself mentally and emotionally for that outcome before you begin.

+I accept absolutely no responsibility for the consequences of anyone choosing to follow or ignore any of the instructions in this document, and make no guarantees about the quality or effectiveness of the software in this repo.

+That said, the chances of damage are quite low, and you're (presumably) all adults capable of weighing your own risk/reward thresholds.
+If you get into a jam, raise an issue in this repo and I'll try to help as time allows.

 ### Flashing UEFI Firmware